H4ppyH4ckin9/Ansible_beginner_public/roles/auto-psw-change/README.md

 Requirements
 ------------

-A postgresDB  with at least one table which contains the following columns
+A PostgreSQL-DB  with at least one table which contains the following columns:
 - hostname
 - username
 - password

+Ansible collections you need:
+community.general
+community.postgresql

 Role Variables